rainwoodman/ipynb-trac/README.rst

     cp ipynb.py mytracdir/plugin

-2. edit conf/trac.ini.
+3. edit conf/trac.ini.
-   Increase the max_size and also set up the mime type of .ipynb files.
+   Increase the max_size and also add the mime type of .ipynb files.

 .. code:: ini